 In the final three years of Corona operations, three of the 16 flights ended in less than satisfactory fashion.
-Mission 1113, staged in February 1971, was the victim of a rare Thor booster failure; an attitude control system failure in March 1969 (mission 1050) caused abbreviation of a planned 16-day mission to three days, although intelligence returns were exceptionally good for the period in orbit; and failure of a solar array panel to deploy followed by a leak in the Agena gas system forced abbreviation of the final mission in May 1972 (mission 1117) to six days (against a planned 19 days).
-Yet, with the exception of the entirely aborted mission (the Thor failure), every information that ranged from good to exceptional in terms both of 81 photographic quality and intelligence worth.
+Mission ll13, staged in February 1971, was the victim of a rare Thor booster failure; an attitude control system failure in March 1969 (mission 1050) caused abbreviation of a planned 16-day mission to three days, although intelligence returns were exceptionally good for the period in orbit; and failure of a solar array panel to deploy followed by a leak in the Agena gas system forced abbreviation of the final mission in May 1972 (mission ll17) to six days (against a planned 19 days).
+Yet, with the exception of the entirely aborted mission (the Thor failure), every Corona operation in the final series of launches returned reconnaissance information that ranged from good to exceptional in terms both of 81 photographic quality and intelligence worth.

 By the time the Corona series ended with the final capsule recovery on 31 May 1972, it had ostensibly included 145 missions-or mission attempts-in all.
-In actuality, if the generally ignored initial mission failure was counted, there were 146 flight attempts, of which 26 involved objectives and payloads other than those of the fundamental Corona program.
-Thus 120 Corona operations were attempted.
+In actuality, if the generally ignored initial mission failure was counted, there were 146 flight attempts, of which 26 involved objectives and payloads other than those of the fundamental Corona program.\ Thus 120 Corona operations were attempted.
 Starting with flight number 69 (mission 1001) of 24 August